omerbsezer/Fast-Terraform/SAMPLE07-CodeCommit-Pipeline-Build-Deploy-Lambda.md

 This sample shows:
 - how to create code repository using CodeCommit,
-- how to create pipeline with CodePipeline, create S3 bucket to store Artifacts,
+- how to create pipeline with CodePipeline, create S3 bucket to store Artifacts for codepipeline stages' connection (source, build, deploy),
 - how to create builder with CodeBuild ('buildspec_build.yaml'), build the source code, create a Docker image,
 - how to create ECR (Elastic Container Repository) and push the build image into the ECR,
 - how to create Lambda Function (by CodeBuild automatically) and run/deploy container on Lambda ('buildspec_deploy.yaml').